Code-Institute-Submissions/AdventureCall/testing/testing.md

 ### On all Listed Devices the following tests were performed:

-The tests were performed live on Apple Macbook Pro running the following browsers without issue:
+Initial testing was completed on a Macbook Pro running Chrome Browser

-Screenshots showing these user stories live on desktiop can be found [here](!)
+# User Stories tests

+As a user/player of the game I want to have a fun experience with some pay off at the end.

 The following devices were emulated on Google Chrome developer tools running the site with no issues: